codinasion-archive/codinasion-programme/programme/celsius-to-fahrenheit/README.md

 ---
 title: Celsius to Fahrenheit
-description: Write a program to convert the temperature from Celsius to Fahrenheit
+description: Write a programme to convert the temperature from Celsius to Fahrenheit
 contributors:
   - seraph776
   - yslDevelop